lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-49.png)

-Type `exit` to go back to the console window.
-Type the following:
+Type `exit` to go back to the console window from unix.
+Now ype the following:

 {% include codeHeader.html %}
 ```console